solesen1992/solesen1992/README.md

 - Backend development & system architecture
 - APIs and integrations
 - How to build solutions that are both solid and easy to use
+- AI and automation
+- Testing and QA

 ## Github stats